kateuj/wellgood_coffee/README.md

 * [DrawSQL](https://drawsql.app/) - To create my database schema.
 * [Figma ad FigJam](figma.com) - Used as a design board to lay out my wireframes and keep a copy of my design thought process all in one place.
 I also used it to creat UX flow charts while planning my web app.
 * [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) - Used for exporting any site images as .webp files to reduce file size and in turn improve the performance of my site.
 I also used it to create the coffee bag mock-up images for all the coffee products.
-* [EmailJS](https://www.emailjs.com/) - Used with my functional contact form that sends user messages to my inbox. #TBC
 * [ElephantSQL](https://www.elephantsql.com/index.html) - Hosted my PostgresSQL database online.
 * [Coolors](https://coolors.co/contrast-checker/112a46-acc8e5) - Contrast checker to test readability.
 * [Django](https://www.djangoproject.com/) - An open source python web framework.